 a = \arg\max_a Q^*(s,a),

-This idea comes from the Bellman equation, which works backward from the future: \[
+This idea comes from the Bellman equation, which reasons backward from the future: \[

 Q^*(s,a) = \mathbb{E}\Bigl[,r + \gamma \max_{a'} Q^*(s',a') ;\Bigm|; s,a\Bigr].

-\] It says: the value of doing \(a\) in \(s\) is the immediate reward \(r\) plus the discounted value of the best action we could take next.
+\] This says that the value of doing \(a\) in \(s\) is the immediate reward \(r\) plus the discounted value of the best action we could take next.
 It’s the same recursive logic as in optimal control — just applied to learning by trial and error.

 So we can think of the return from \((s,a)\) as having two pieces: